 Liquid intake is the fastest way to get those vitamins and minerals from the garlic.
 In just a couple of minutes, the garlic’s nutrients will start running to your chicken’s bloodstream.

-Garlic oil supplement is one of the underrated supplements for your free-range chickens.
-Also, giving garlic oil to your chickens automatically helps them get rid of red mites, lice, and ticks.
+Giving garlic oil to your chickens automatically helps them get rid of red mites, lice, and ticks.
 Their blood will no longer be appealing to these parasites.

 Just a gentle reminder, though.
 Please do not feed your chickens Garlic more than twice a week as it can damage their liver.